Ivory-Hubert/Developer-Assistant/PYPI.md

 ## Installing from PyPI

 The program is designed for minimal friction and simple setup.
 Only installation is required, on first run DA will create local user data automatically.
-The same process is used for new profiles.
+The same automatic process is used for creating new profiles.

 **Using uv:**
 `uv tool install developer-assistant`